karmaniverous/karmanivero.us/collections/_posts/2024-11-17-using-two-whatsapp-accounts-on-the-same-desktop.md

 I'm not a Mac user, but **I bet there's a similar solution for MacOS.** If you know what it is, please share it in the comments!
 {: .notice--info}

+P.S.
+If you want to click on a phone number in Windows and have it open in WhatsApp, check out my post on [Directing TEL Links to WhatsApp Desktop in Windows](/directing-tel-links-to-whatsapp-desktop-in-windows/).